- Visit the Reserve

+Securing funding for an endowment, and building member and donor support to carry on the mission of the Conservancy became key priorities.
 Gibson blends his extensive knowledge of Southern California coastal wetlands policy with scientific literacy, and fundraising outreach experience to his role as executive director and principal scientist.
+Continue...

 Barry Lindgren, Associate Director

-Barry Lindgren was introduced to San Elijo Lagoon Conservancy as a volunteer in 2003.
+Barry was introduced to San Elijo Lagoon Conservancy as a volunteer in 2003.
 Today, he serves as the Conservancy’s Associate Director and Water Quality Specialist, overseeing stream flow gauges in the watershed and conducting water quality measurements in the lagoon.
 He also manages financial operations for the nonprofit Conservancy.

 Barry is familiar with all the North County watersheds having been the Conservancy’s liaison with the Carlsbad Watershed Network’s Invasive Species Program.
 He is also the past president of San Diego Stream Team.
 Barry is co-founder of a local scientific instrument company, and brings more than 25 years experience in marketing and management.
 He has a B.A. in Physics from UC San Diego and a certificate in California Water Management and Ecosystem Restoration from UC Berkeley.

-Elaine Dodge, Development Director
+Jennifer Bright, Development Director

-Tara Fuad develops scientific curriculum-based environmental education programs that meet California Academic Content standards for schools.
+Tara develops scientific curriculum-based environmental education programs that meet California Academic Content standards for schools.
 She is also responsible for public programs, and for recruiting and training docents.